-It is now more than ten years since Premier Chou En-lai made his famous and controversial statement in Somalia in February 1964, that "revolutionary prospects are excellent in the African Continent", a statement which he was more or less to reiterate in Tanzania during his state visit there in 1965 when he asserted, "an exceedingly favourable situation for revolution prevails today not only in Africa but also in Asia and Latin America".
-In these ten years, plenty of water has flown through the Yangtse as it has through the Zambezi.
-The Africans, south of the Zambezi have lost thousands of their compatriots in the struggle for liberation while China had its revolution, with its occasional violent and even fatal ramifications.
-But if the imponderables of the weather have in one way or another affected the flow of the Yangtse or the Zambezi; if the unpredictabilities of military fortunes in the case of the African Liberation Movements or of social 'upheaval' in China has had different impacts on the two situations; one thing has remained constant.
-This is the consistent interest in and involvement with the liberation struggle in Southern Africa by Mao Tse-tung's China.
+that "revolutionary prospects are excellent in the African Continent", a statement which he was more or less to reiterate in Tanzania during his state visit there in 1965 when he asserted, "an exceedingly favourable situation for revolution prevails today not only in Africa but also in Asia and Latin America".
+In these ten years, there have been a number of significant developments both in China and Africa.
+The Africans, south of the Zambezi have lost thousands of their compatriots in the struggle for cultural liberation while China had its/revolution, with its occasional violent and even fatal ramifications.
+But if the unpredictabilities of military fortunes in the case of the African Liberation Movements or of social 'upheaval' in China has had different impacts on the two situations; one thing has remained constant.
+This is the consistent interest in and involvement with the liberation struggle in Southern Africa by the Peoples Republic of China under Mao Tse-tung.